Gbenga-Akinyemi/Coke.Hist.-Stock-Price-Analysis/README.md

 print(coca_cola_data.head())

 ## Preliminary  and Exploratory Analysis
-The analysis is essentially  a linear regresion of a long range of dataset.
-The  important to do is to first check for correlational analysis.
-Thus was carried out to check pattern of association.
+The analysis is essentially  a linear regression of a long range of datasets.
+The  important thing is to first check for correlational analysis.
+Thus was carried out to check the pattern of association.